 Radiesse® is injected in a single session.
-Results then last from one to two years.
+Results then last from 6-9 months.

 Who Is An Ideal Candidate For Radiesse?

 Patients with signs of aging in the hands are good candidates for Radiesse®.
 Dr. Brown has also had good success using Radiesse® for hand rejuvenation to hide the raised tendons and blood vessels that are a part of aging hands.

 Radiesse® uses calcium-based microspheres and calcium occurs naturally in the human body, so allergic reactions are very rare.